 What Is Dog Mismating?

-In short, dog mismating is when a female dog gets pregnant when it is not planned by her owners in any way.
-Female dogs go into heat two times a year, about 6 months apart.
+In short, dog mismating is when a female dog gets pregnant accidentally, when it is not planned in any way.
+Female dogs generally go into heat two times a year, about 6 months apart.
 This offers plenty of opportunities for them to get pregnant if they are not spayed and can mingle with unneutered males.
 Mismating results in unplanned and/or unwanted pregnancies and stressed human family members who do not know what to do with the puppies that their dog has unknowingly conceived.

-What Can Be Done About Mismating
+What Can Be Done About Mismating?

-If you own both a male and female that are unneutered and not spayed, we recommend that you find alternative living arrangements for the male throughout the entirety of your female’s heat cycle.
+If you own a female dog, make sure you know when her heat cycle starts and ends so she can be walked on a leash and avoid busy places and times throughout the cycle.
+If you are unsure of when your bitch goes into heat, you should speak to your vet to clarify what are the signs of being in heat; and if your dog does not show them, to know what the reason behind it is.
+If you own both a male and female that are intact, we recommend that you find alternative living arrangements for the male throughout the entirety of your female’s heat cycle.
 The male can be reintroduced to the home after the heat cycle ends.
 If necessary, reintroduce the male and female slowly in the yard until they are comfortable around each other again.

-What to Do If Mismating Occurs
+What to Do if Mismating Occurs

 Dog mismating should not be taken lightly.
 It can lead to an overwhelming number of unwanted dogs in your community that can take a toll on the dogs and the humans who live around them.
 Hopefully, our guide has shed a bit of light on the topic and given you the knowledge and ideas needed to keep your dog from mating with another dog when you do not want them to.